poxiaoyun/docs/README.md

 The documentation content is located in `src/pages/docs`.
 The site supports multiple languages, with separate directories for each language (e.g., `cn` for Chinese, `en` for English).

+### Ecosystem Docs

+The new **Ecosystem Docs** entry is available at `/docs/ecosystem` and is designed to aggregate vendor ecosystems and open-source community practices.

+- Sidebar config: `src/pages/docs/cn/40.ecosystem/toc.ts`
+- Content (CN): `src/pages/docs/cn/40.ecosystem/`

 ### Directory Structure

 ```